thought-machine/please/tools/images/ubuntu/README.md

 Notes
 -----

- - The currently recommended version is Artful (17.10).
+ - The currently recommended version is Bionic (18.04).
 A few things work notably better and/or easier in this version, although it's certainly possibly to get things working in Xenial as well with a bit more work.
    Most notably you'll need to build a version of unittest++ yourself